Analysis | Trump’s campaign isn’t gaining the traction it thinks it is

 President Trump has rallies.
 In 2016, he closed out the general election with a legitimately impressive string of rallies throughout the swing states.
-He won the presidency, if not the popular vote, a development that seemed to cement his sense that he knew what was needed to win.
+He won the presidency, though not the popular vote, a development that seemed to cement his sense that he knew what was needed to win.
 So when 2018 rolled around, Trump again closed out the midterms with a flurry of rallies … only to see his party get walloped.
 It’s not even that Democrats won back the House and took a majority of the Senate seats that were up for grabs.
 It’s also that Trump’s rallies made little discernible difference in polling and may even have cost his party seats by energizing the opposition.

 The thing about rallies, though, is that Trump obviously loves them.
 He gets to surround himself with his most fervent supporters and have them cheer for him for an hour, like a stand-up comedian performing at a nightclub filled only with his best friends and wildly intoxicated joke enthusiasts.
 Trump can credit the rallies with delivering 2016 for him — and use that as an argument for holding as many rallies as possible.

-For the past week, Trump hasn’t been able to hold any rallies, though, given that he caught coronavirus-caused disease that he keeps insisting will soon simply disappear.
+For the past week, Trump hasn’t been able to hold any rallies, though, given that he was diagnosed with the coronavirus-caused disease that he keeps insisting will soon simply disappear.
 The frustration he’s felt at being confined to the hospital and the White House is palpable, a cosmic cloud darkening his administration.
 But after getting a thumbs up from his personal physician, Trump will head back out on the stump this week.

 So far, his rallies haven’t done much to move the race.
-Since his rally in Tulsa in late June — the first after he gave himself a political thumbs up to resume rallies despite the ongoing pandemic — his poll numbers in states where he’s held rallies haven’t moved much.
+Since his rally in Tulsa in late June — the first after he gave himself a political thumbs-up to resume rallies despite the ongoing pandemic — his poll numbers in states where he has held rallies haven’t moved much.
 On average, his poll numbers in a state haven’t moved from two weeks before the rally to two weeks after.
 His poll numbers in any state relative to national polling (a metric used to eliminate the drag on his state numbers from national changes) have improved 0.1 percentage points on average.
 Which is essentially no change at all.

 There are times when his poll numbers have surged after a rally.
 In the two weeks after his rally in Pennsylvania on Aug.
-20, for example, his poll numbers in the state shot up 2 points.
-But that was probably a function of the Republican convention which began less than a week after his rally.
+20, for example, his poll numbers in the state shot up two points.
+But that was probably a function of the Republican convention that began less than a week after his rally.

 On the plus side, there’s at least more of a reason to hold a rally at this point than there was in June or July.
 A central reason to hold such an event is to generate media attention and, more concretely, to push people to vote.
 In July, there’s no use in urging people to vote, since they can’t.
-Now, though, voters in most states can cast early ballots by absentee or in-person.
-And while Trump is heavily invested in undermining confidence in early voting — reserving the right to falsely claim that it’s all corrupt, should he be in tenuous position on Election Day — he hasn’t really made encouraging voters to cast ballots a central part of his recent rallies.
+Now, though, voters in most states can cast early ballots by absentee or in person.
+And while Trump is heavily invested in undermining confidence in early voting — reserving the right to falsely claim that it’s all corrupt, should he be in a tenuous position on Election Day — he hasn’t really made encouraging voters to cast ballots a central part of his recent rallies.

 In Duluth, Minn., for example, Trump gave a shorter-than-usual speech at the end of last month, perhaps because he was already starting to feel the effects of the coronavirus.
 The only enticement to vote was a generic one — “go out and vote” — without the expected reinforcement of making a plan to vote or reminders of different options to do so.
 Trump doesn’t normally work standard political patter into his speeches, and it might be the case that attendees received such instructions from other speakers or in other ways.
 But the end result was a get-out-the-vote rally in which Trump simply said “get out and vote” three times, during an event held on the border with a state, Wisconsin, where early voting hadn’t even started.

 Since that point, Trump’s standing in the polls has eroded.
 This is probably a function both of his aggressive approach to the first presidential debate and to the fact that, given his illness, the race has been laser-focused on the pandemic, which isn’t to his benefit.
-Recent polling, including from The Post and our partners at ABC News, has shown that Trump’s seen a broad erosion of support from women and older voters.
+Recent polling, including from The Washington Post and our partners at ABC News, has shown that Trump’s seen a broad erosion of support from women and older voters.

 Trump’s campaign has an answer to that, as articulated in a call with reporters Monday.
 Sure, their support with older voters is weaker than it was in 2016, but that would be “offset by gains in certain voting populations,” such as Black and Hispanic voters.